-All incoming international students who are new to UTA are required to complete TB screening prior to registering for classes.
+All incoming international students who are new to UTA are required to complete TB screening prior to attending classes on campus.
 Health Services accepts both T-Spot and Quantiferon Gold blood tests completed in the United States within the last 12 months.
 Mantoux/PPD/Tuberculin (TB) skin test results are not accepted.

 TB Screening Requirements

 Tuberculosis (TB) is caused by a bacterium called Mycobacterium tuberculosis.
 TB bacteria are spread through the air from one person to another.
 The bacteria usually attack the lungs, but TB bacteria can attack any part of the body such as the kidney, spine, and brain.
 Not everyone infected with TB bacteria becomes sick.
 As a result, two TB-related conditions exist: latent TB infection (LTBI) and TB disease.
 If not treated properly, TB disease can be fatal.Learn More

 If you have not completed TB screening in the United States within the last 12 months, you will need to get tested with the health center before attending classes.
 An appointment is required for TB screening through UTA Health Services.

 - Log in to the MavCare Patient Portal using your Net ID and Password (same username and password used when checking UTA email).

 - Click on Forms and complete the TB Outreach Packet prior to your appointment.
 These forms must be completed before the TB screening appointment.